-With entire countries in lockdown, the impact of COVID-19 on economies and businesses will be significant and long-lasting.
+With social distancing rules still in place in many countries, the impact of COVID-19 on economies and businesses will be significant and long-lasting.
 According to a recent assessment by the ILO, almost 25 million jobs could be lost worldwide as a result of the pandemic.
 Micro and small businesses, with limited savings and access to financing, will be hit particularly hard.

 At Youth Business International (YBI) we are working tirelessly with our members around the world to ensure young entrepreneurs have the support they need to manage the current crisis.
 The scale of the challenge means that a collective effort is required, bringing together actors across the entrepreneurship ecosystem.
 We can all play our part, here are five ways:

 - Are you an enterprise support organisation?
 Reassess needs and adapt your services.
 Many YBI members have shifted services online.
 In Israel Keren Shemesh has developed an online platform connecting entrepreneurs and expert mentors in crisis management and in Sweden NyföretagarCentrum is piloting a ‘virtual fair’ connecting entrepreneurs across the country.
 In France Adie has extended deadlines for loan repayments and released one million euros to finance an emergency cash credit facility.

 - Are you a funder or investor?
 Keep the cash going and agree realistic targets.
 These early months will be critical to the survival of many small businesses and it is vital that funding continues – even in the face of broader concerns about market performance.
 Open discussion between funders and investors and (prospective) grantees and clients on the rapidly changing situation and required response will be critical, enabling setting and revision of realistic targets now and over the months to come.